-To recruit, train, and support community volunteers to advocate for the best interest of abused and neglected children involved in juvenile court proceedings in Coweta, Heard and Meriwether Counties.
+To recruit, train, and support community volunteers to advocate for the best interest of children experiencing foster care in Coweta, Heard and Meriwether Counties.

-To provide a Court Appointed Special Advocate (CASA) for every child placed through the Court in the Foster Care System in Coweta, Heard and Meriwether Counties.
+To provide a Court Appointed Special Advocate (CASA) for every child experiencing foster care in Coweta, Heard and Meriwether Counties.

 We Are For the Child

 Every day children are taken from their home because of the tragic loss of a parent due to illness, violence or incarceration.
 We assume these children will have a safe place to live, to be treated with dignity and compassion, so they can recover from the traumatic loss of their home and family.
 But, our child welfare system is often overburdened with the growing numbers and needs of children who are in foster care through no fault of their own.
 That’s where CASA can help.